-Thus, it is necessary to study when to propagate new information in an effort to avoid the influence of noise or outdated links on the update of node embeddings in dynamic graphs, while there is no attention paid to it until now.
-To address these challenges, we propose \textbf{AdaNet}: a reinforcement learning based robust knowledge \textbf{Ada}ptation framework for dynamic graph neural \textbf{Net}works.
-Rather than previous approaches blindly updating the embeddings of the related nodes (e.g., neighbors) to capture the temporal dynamic characteristics of graphs, the core idea of AdaNet is to dynamically and adaptively distinguish which nodes should be influenced and updated, when new connections between nodes are built.
-Since determining whether one node should be updated will influence the subsequent other neighbor nodes, we formulate the selection of node update as a sequence decision problem.
-Moreover, sampling which of neighbors to be updated is discrete, and it {is hard to} be optimized directly through stochastic gradient descent based methods \cite{wang2019minimax}.
-In light of these, we attempt to solve this problem via reinforcement learning which is good at optimizing the discrete sampling problem and can capture long-term dependency and global effect for making decisions.
-For optimizing the policy network, we propose a new reward function to encourage the stability of local structures which is defined based on the neighbor similarity.
+In this paper, we propose \textbf{Ada-DyGNN}: a reinforcement learning based knowledge \textbf{Ada}ptation framework for \textbf{Dy}namic \textbf{G}raph \textbf{N}eural \textbf{N}etworks, to address the above challenges in a unified framework.
+When new connections between nodes are established, Unlike previous approaches that blindly update the embeddings of related nodes (e.g., neighbors), Ada-DyGNN dynamically and adaptively distinguish which nodes should be influenced and updated.
+Since determining whether one node should be updated will influence the subsequent neighbor nodes, we formulate the node update selection as a sequence decision problem.
+Moreover, the process of sampling which neighbors to update is discrete, posing a challenge for direct optimization through stochastic gradient descent-based methods \cite{wang2019minimax}.
+In light of these, we attempt to address this problem via reinforcement learning, which excels in optimizing discrete sampling problems and can capture long-term dependencies and global effects.
+To optimize the policy network, we propose a new reward function to encourage the stability of local structures, defined based on neighbor similarity.
 In this way, we can adaptively determine when to propagate knowledge to other neighbor nodes, enabling to learn robust node representations.